teleportaloo/PDX-Bus/README.markdown

 Change log
 ----------
+### Version 7.2 (December 2014)
+* Updated for iOS 8.
+* Native support for iPhone 6 + 6 Plus screen sizes
+* New MAX and WES map.
+* Updated disclaimer for maps.
+* Added text to explain the different colors used for the arrival times.
+* Removed streetcar data tables;  streetcar data is fetched via TriMet feed now except for location data.
+* Changed the keyboard type to allow emoji again.

 ### Version 7.1 (February 2014)
 * Fix for Streetcar API changes
 * Added back 'Bookmarks at the top' setting.